hydnhntr/flickity-mimic/README.md

 # Flickity Mimic
 Mimicry extension for Metafizzy’s [Flickity](http://flickity.metafizzy.co/).
-Let’s Flickity instances mimic real-time interactions of another.
+Lets Flickity instances mimic real-time interactions of another.

 ---

 Demo ☞ [hydnhntr.github.io/flickity-mimic/](http://hydnhntr.github.io/flickity-mimic/)

-+ Real-time dragging and navigation actions replicated
++ Replicates dragging and navigation actions in real-time
 + `indexOffset` option to set the mimic ahead or behind the target’s `selectedIndex`
-+ No 2 way binding/sync compatibility, see [Flickity Sync](https://github.com/metafizzy/flickity-sync) instead
++ No 2 way binding/sync capability, see [Flickity Sync](https://github.com/metafizzy/flickity-sync) instead
 + Intended to work with `dragging` and `accessibility` options set to `false`.
-+ No support for `groupCells` option, requires matching cell counts and works best with `wrapAround: true`
++ No support for `groupCells` option, requires identical cell counts and works best with `wrapAround: true`

 ### Next up